apicraft-dev/apicraft-rails/README.md

 }
 ```

-### 🧐 API Introspection
+### 🧐 Introspection
 All APIs are can be introspected.
-You can do so by passing the `Apicraft-Introspection` header.
+You can do so by passing the `Apicraft-Introspect` header.

 ```
 headers: {
-  Apicraft-Introspection: true
+  Apicraft-Introspect: true
 }
 ```